Rishithagithub/React-Js/README.md

 # Food Quest App
 It is food ordering  web app developed using ReactJs,HTML and TailwindCss.
-This is  build from scratch,highly optimized and good performance.Used Swiggy Api for the data.I faced difficult in using the real Api for fetching (API changes regularly).
+This is  build from scratch,highly optimized and good performance.Used Swiggy Api for the data.I face difficulty in using the real Api for fetching (API changes regularly).

 The Concepts used for building web app :
 Functional Components,